jasonMatillano/CarAuctionChatBot/README.md

    The app will be available at `http://<instance_ip>:80`.

 ## ✨ Features
-- **User Authentication**: Secure signup and login using JWT and bcrypt for password hashing.
+- **User Authentication**: Secure signup and login using bcrypt for password hashing.
 - **Chatbot Interaction**: Engage with a chatbot and send messages via API.
 - **Chat History**: Retrieve and view past chat interactions.
 - **Mood Tracking**: Log and visualize user mood data post-login.